kjang96/flow-1/examples/README.md

 The **examples** folder provides several examples demonstrating how both simulation and RL-oriented experiments can be setup and executed within the Flow framework on a variety of traffic problems.
-These examples are not written on jupyter notebook, but instead are .py files that may be executed either from terminal or via an editor.
-For example, in order to execute the sugiyama example in *<flow-path>/tutorials/exercises/sumo*, we run:
+These examples are .py files that may be executed  either from terminal or via an editor.
+For example, in order to execute the  sugiyama example in *examples/sumo*, we run:

 ```shell
 python <flow-path>/examples/sumo/sugiyama.py